 Your doctor will ask you about recent sleeping habits.
 They will also ask about ongoing issues with insomnia or excessive sleepiness during the day.

 Your doctor may use a sleep diary and an actigraph to help diagnose irregular sleep-wake syndrome.
 A sleep diary involves keeping a record of how long and when you slept over a set period.
 An actigraph is a device that resembles a watch.
 It tracks your sleep-wake patterns.

 These tools will likely be used to track your sleep for at least seven days.
 A physician will look for a minimum of three cycles of sleeping and waking within a period of 24 hours to make a diagnosis.

-There is no simple cure for irregular sleep-wake syndrome.
+There’s no simple cure for irregular sleep-wake syndrome.
 However, several therapies and lifestyle changes may help.
 These include:

-- melatonin supplementation
+- Melatonin supplementation

 - Adding more structure to your day: This could include scheduling social interaction, exercise, and other activities.

 - Making your sleep environment as inviting and comfortable as possible